TheApeMachine/amsh/README.md

       https://github.com/charmbracelet/bubbles/tree/master/examples
 - **Modularity**: amsh should be highly modular, and each component should be designed to be able to be replaced or improved independently of the others.
   - Every component needs to do one thing, and do that one thing well, and decoupled from any other components.
 No component should be directly referencing, or importing another component.
-Communication should only happen using the BubbleTea framework's messaging and command system, and each component should implement the Update method according to the BubbleTea Model interface, and handle any messages it should somehow respond to.
+Communication should only happen using the BubbleTea framework's messaging and command systemodel, and each component should implement the Update method according to the BubbleTea Model interface, and handle any messages it should somehow respond to.
   - Each component is responsible for its own local state, behavior, and sending messages or commands.
-  - The buffer is where everything comes together to render the final, composed TUI corresponding to the current state of the system.
+  - The buffer is where everything comes together to render the final, composed TUI corresponding to the current state of the systemodel.
 The buffer acts as a hub for messages and commands, although it can only pass through messages, and render a view.
 The buffer does not have any specific implementation regarding any component, and even the view it renders is merely a concatenation of messages it receives containing view updates from other components.
 Components are able to register themselves with the buffer, opening a two-way message channel.